Only individual PSA members may apply for Star Ratings and ROPA distinctions.

-For applications received on or before December 31, 2018, there is a $40 processing fee for each ROPA application, to be paid after the application is approved.
+There is a $50 processing fee for each ROPA application, to be paid after the application is approved.

 PSA Journal and Website ListingThe ROPA Distinctions that are approved each quarter are listed in the PSA Journal in March, June, September, and December and on the PSA website in January, April, July, and October.

 Once a member's ROPA application is approved, the member may place up to 20 images (depending upon the distinction earned), a biography, and his or her portrait in a ROPA Gallery on the PSA website.
 When a member receives a new distinction, the ROPA gallery is updated and moved to the appropriate section.
 Members may add additional images to an existing gallery if they move from QPSA to PPSA or EPSA, EPSA to MPSA or MPSA2, or MPSA (MPSA2) to GMPSA and above.